-Spyware comes in many forms: as an email attachment, a pop-up, or a link.
+Spyware comes in many forms: an email attachment, a pop-up, or a link.
 If something looks shady, it probably is.
-Don't click on anything suspicious, and if a website starts throwing pop-ups at you, leave immediately.
+Don't click on anything suspicious; if a website starts throwing pop-ups at you, leave immediately.
 You can add a pop-up blocker to your browser to minimize the risk.

 Update your system on time

-While it's tempting to postpone updates, we recommend you against doing so.
-Developers constantly improve security by fixing vulnerabilities and bugs hackers are looking for.
-If you're running an old version of an operating system, antivirus software, or a program, chances are that wrongdoers already know about its flaws and can use this against you.
+While it's tempting to postpone updates, we recommend against doing so.
+Developers continually improve security by fixing vulnerabilities and bugs hackers are looking for.
+If you're running an old version of an operating system, antivirus software, or a program, chances are that wrongdoers already know about its flaws and can use them against you.

 Avoid downloading files from suspicious sources